 Following the deadline, the Secretary compiles a list of the agenda items proposed, for approval by the Chair.
 Unless you hear otherwise, you should assume that your item has been accepted.

 Further items are only accepted after the deadline by agreement with the Chair.
-Please note that in line with University practice, the Committee does not accept tabled papers, except in exceptional circumstances by prior agreement with the Chair.
+In line with University practice, the Committee does not accept tabled papers, except in exceptional circumstances by prior agreement with the Chair.

 2. Deadline for submission of papers

-Papers should be sent complete and ready for circulation to the Committee Secretary via email (email@example.com) by 12pm on the day specified.
+Papers should be sent complete and ready for circulation to the Committee Secretary via email (email@example.com) by 12 noon on the day specified.
 See further information regarding what is required on the ‘Writing papers’ and ‘Formatting requirements’ tabs.

-The stated deadlines allow the Research Policy and Strategy Office time to perform a basic check on the papers, then mark up, collate and print them prior to circulation a week in advance of the meeting.
+The stated deadlines allow the Policy, Integrity and Performance Team time to perform a basic check on the papers, then mark up, collate and print them prior to circulation a week in advance of the meeting.
 It is important that the papers go out promptly in order to allow members sufficient reading time.